Port of Caen: Ouistreham

 The terminal itself is divided in two areas, T1 and T2, respectively 15 400 m^{2} and 56 100 m^{2} in area.
 The terminal's total area is 100 000 m^{2}.

 Brittany Ferries

 Up to three sailings of Brittany Ferries depart Ouistreham per day.
 It is the Port of Caen's English Channel ferry port.

-In the summer season, the MV Normandie and MV Mont St Michel operate the back-to-back, six-hour ferry crossing.
+In the summer season, the MV Guillaume de Normandie and MV Mont St Michel operate the back-to-back, six-hour ferry crossing.
 Ferries depart both Ouistreham and Portsmouth International Port at 08:15 (and arrive at 14:30), 16:30 (and arrive at 21:15) and 22:00 (and arrive the next morning).

 This schedule begins in May and is carried through until October, when ferries start to go in for refits; hence they are deployed on different routes.

 Pleasure boating

 The traffic has decreased during the last twenty years.
 The port of Caen has however been used to accommodate several racing yachts such as the Kingfisher (2nd - Vendée Globe 2001, sailed by Ellen MacArthur, and 1st Route du Rhum 2002) and Gartmore (9th - Vendée Globe 2001).
 As well as racing ships, the port of Caen is the regular port-of-call for sailing ships, the Belem and the HMY Britannia.